railsbridge-boston/railsbridge-boston/views/curriculum/extra_credit/04_console.markdown

 try pressing `^C` (Control+C).

 ## Further Exploration
-* Try creating some records on Heroku, instead of on your local machine (Hint: try `heroku run console` instead of `rails console`)
 * Try making some changes to the Topics you create, or to the number of Topics.
   Be careful, though!
 If you make too many topics, you can always start over with `Topic.delete_all`.